-Table \ref{table: model 4 sse} summarizes the sum of squared $\ell_2$-estimation error of the contrast coefficients, which shows that the contrast-based penalization performs better than the over-parameterization.
+Table \ref{table: model 4 sse} summarizes the sum of squared $\ell_2$-estimation error of the contrast coefficients, demonstrating that contrast-based penalization performs better than over-parameterization.

+We also compare the prediction performance of the contrast-based $\ell_1$-penalized multinomial regression with other benchmarks, and the average misclassification error rates of different methods are reported in Table \ref{table: model 4 error}.
+The results show that the $\ell_1$-penalized multinomial regression outperforms all other methods.

-Table \ref{table: model 4 coverage prob} shows the coverage probability of $95\%$ CIs generated by the debiased Lasso and the vector bootstrap method.
-It turns out that the debiased Lasso produces CIs for signals in $S$ with higher coverage probability, compared to CIs of the bootstrap method when $n$ is small.
+Table \ref{table: model 4 coverage prob} presents the coverage probability of $95\%$ CIs generated by the debiased Lasso and the vector bootstrap method.
+The debiased Lasso provides CIs for signals in $S$ with higher coverage probabilities compared to those of the bootstrap method.

 We summarize the average Type-I error rate and power of individual testing in Table \ref{table: model 4 individual testing}.
-It can be seen that both the debiased Lasso and the vector bootstrap method can control the Type-I error rate under $5\%$, but the debiased Lasso has much larger power than the bootstrap method when $n=100$ and $200$.
+It is evident that both the debiased Lasso and the vector bootstrap method control the Type-I error rate under $5\%$.
+However, the debiased Lasso exhibits significantly greater power than the bootstrap method when $n=100$ and $200$.

 Finally, Table \ref{table: model 4 multiple testing} shows the results for the multiple testing.
-The multiple splitting method fails to control the FWER, while the debiased Lasso can successfully do it and maintain comparably high power.
+The multiple splitting method fails to control the FWER, whereas the debiased Lasso successfully does so while maintaining relatively high power.